 How to Help Kids Create Goals

-When it comes to goal setting for middles schoolers, it is essential to help them set goals that excite passion, interest, and enthusiasm.
+When it comes to goal setting for middles school students, it is essential to help them set goals that excite passion, interest, and enthusiasm.
 It is also essential that children learn to write goals from a personal development perspective.
 The single easiest way to get a child to identify a meaningful goal is to ask this key question:

 “What talent, gift or capacity gives you joy and